Wandalen/wMathMatrix/doc/eng/tutorial/MatrixComponents.md

 */
 ```

-The first range selects the desired rows, the second selects the columns.
-The submatrix `sub1` selects the intersection of rows `1, 2` and columns `0, 1` inclusive.
+The first range selects rows of interest.
+The second range selects columns of interest.
+The submatrix `sub1` selects the intersection of rows `1, 2` and columns `0, 1`.
 The submatrix `sub2` selects the intersection of rows `1, 2` and columns `1, 2`.
-Submatrices have the common elements `6` and` 10`.
+Submatrices have the common scalars `6` and` 10`.

 [Back to content](../README.md#Tutorials)